PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

  - Bulkloaded 98 mollusc records
  - Edited bird issues - locality and dates
  - Pictures of 4 birds for loan to SMNHC
+ - Photographed 4 bird specimens for loan
+ - Photographed 2 insect specimens with temporary and current lables for potential format change
+ - Photographed 8 Birds for report
+ -Photographed 12 skulls and shells in light box.
+ - Photographed several different kinds of plant for contrast between light stand and light box image quality
+ - Trained Hannah in basic photography workflow